• Home

 Table of content

-2. Formal Polish Polite Phrases – Classic and Effective
+2. Formal Polite Phrases in Polish – A Classic That Works

 • Basic Formal Polite Phrases in Polish (with English translations)